Home » Guides » What Is a Flop in Poker and How Does It Work?

 Can You Raise Before the Flop?

 You can indeed raise before the flop.
 As previously mentioned, there’s a whole pre-flop betting round before you even see the community cards.
-Players call, fold, and raise based solely on the strength of their hole cards since the community cards aren’t yet known.
+Players call, fold, or raise based solely on the strength of their hole cards since the community cards aren’t yet known.

 Strategy Tips

 Now it’s time to reveal some advice on how to play before and after the flop.
 Hopefully, by implementing these tips, you’ll avoid some common mistakes and improve your results.
+From simple flop poker strategy to multiway pots strategy, you can choose which of these fits into your personal poker style.

-Pre-flop Poker Strategy
+Preflop Poker Strategy

-While this can sometimes be beneficial, most of the time, it means that you’ll only be winning smaller pots.
+Now, you shouldn’t only play with the most premium hands.
+While this can sometimes be beneficial, it often means that you’ll only be winning smaller pots.
 Thus, you want to use a wider raising range.
 Just don’t become overly attached to some of the weaker hands.
-That’s something beginners often struggle with.
+That’s something beginners often struggle with, despite most preflop strategy tips warning against it.
 They decide a hand is playable, so they stick with it longer than they should, perhaps even until the showdown.
-Don’t fall prey to the sunk-cost fallacy (a reluctance to abandon a course of action), and fold if necessary.

 Post-Flop Poker Strategy

-The most important thing to do after the flop is to reassess the situation.
+The most important thing to do before betting after the flop is to reassess the situation.
 You’ve already learned that you shouldn’t be too attached to weaker hands.
 But in some scenarios, the same can also be true for stronger holdings.
 A frequent post-flop poker mistake is continuing to play with premium starting hands, even when you miss the flop wide.

-Anyone with an ace or king already beats your pair.
+While your hand is strong on its own, the three community cards did nothing for it.
+More importantly, though, those cards likely connect strongly with your opponents and their own ranges.
+Anyone with an ace or a king already beats your pair.
 But there is also the chance of a made flush, not to mention a very hittable flush draw.
 Although you do block the straight, it’s not impossible that someone else has it.

-This doesn’t necessarily mean you should stop betting, maybe just refine your post flop strategy.
+This doesn’t necessarily mean you should stop betting; maybe just refine your post-flop strategy.
 However, in the face of extreme aggression, it’s clear that you might need to just let this one go.

 What Will You Do on the Flop?